lenavoigt/mass-disk-processor/README.md

 These steps are detailed below.

-**Note**: MDP was developed and tested on Ubuntu 22.04 using Python 3.10.
+**Note**: MDP was developed and tested on macOS Sequoia and Ubuntu 22.04 using Python 3.10.
 The instructions below refer to this environment.

 ## Virtual Environment Setup and Dependency Installation